List of France international footballers: Players

 Hugo Lloris is the most-capped male France international having appeared in 145 matches and captained France to victory at the 2018 FIFA World Cup.

-Olivier Giroud (137 caps, 57 goals) is the national team's all-time leading goalscorer.
+Kylian Mbappé (107 caps, 67 goals) is the national team's all-time leading goalscorer.

 Michel Platini (72 caps, 41 goals) captained France to victory at UEFA Euro 1984.

 Playmaker Zinedine Zidane (108 caps, 31 goals) is the seventh most capped French footballer of all time and captained France to the 2006 FIFA World Cup Final.

 Marcel Desailly (116 caps, 3 goals) represented France at seven major international tournaments, including four as captain.

 Patrick Vieira (107 caps, 6 goals) was the fifth player to reach 100 caps for France.

 Defender Laurent Blanc (97 caps, 16 goals) was declared the fourth best French player of all time by magazine France Football.

 Roger Marche (63 caps, 1 goal) held the France national team record for appearance-making for 28 years, the longest time between the record being broken and set again.

 Jean Ducret (20 caps, 3 goals) was the first player to reach 20 caps for France.